 Section Overview

-What you’ll learn: How to test mediation hypotheses — indirect effects of one variable on another via a third — within an SEM framework
+What you will learn: How to test mediation hypotheses — indirect effects of one variable on another via a third — within an SEM framework.

 In our example, the theoretical mediation hypothesis is: